vuo/vuo/documentation/api/DevelopingTypes.md

 Before you can install your port type, you need to use the Vuo Compiler to compile it to a `.bc` file.

-If you're using the example Qt project for creating a port type, then you can just build the Qt project (Build > Build All).
+If you're using the example project for creating a port type, then you can just build the project (Build > Build All).

 Otherwise, you need to use the `vuo-compile` command-line tool that comes with the Vuo SDK.
-To learn how to use `vuo-compile`, see the [Vuo Manual](http://vuo.org/manual.pdf), run `vuo-compile --help`, or look at the `vuo-compile` command in the example Qt project.
+To learn how to use `vuo-compile`, see the [Vuo Manual](https://vuo.org/manual.pdf), run `vuo-compile --help`, or look at the `vuo-compile` command in the example project.

 ## Packaging a port type

 The next step before installing your port type is to package it into a node set (@ref PackagingNodeSets).
 The node set should contain both the compiled (`.bc`) file and the header (`.h`) file for your port type.
 (Vuo needs the header file so it can specialize generic node classes like @vuoNode{Hold Value} and @vuoNode{Select Latest} with your port type.)

-If you're using the example Qt project for creating a port type, then when you build the project, the compiled port type is automatically packaged into a node set.
+If you're using the example project for creating a port type, then when you build the project, the compiled port type is automatically packaged into a node set.

 Otherwise, you need to zip the port type files into a node set, following the instructions in @ref PackagingNodeSets.

 ## Installing a port type

 The final step is to place your node set in the correct folder, so that it will be detected by the Vuo framework and the Vuo command-line tools.
 You can place it in either `~/Library/Application Support/Vuo/Modules/` or `/Library/Application Support/Vuo/Modules/`.
-For more information about these folders, see the [Vuo Manual](http://vuo.org/manual.pdf).
+For more information about these folders, see the [Vuo Manual](https://vuo.org/manual.pdf).

-If you're using the example Qt project for creating a port type, then when you build the project, the node set is automatically placed in `~/Library/Application Support/Vuo/Modules/`.
+If you're using the example project for creating a port type, then when you build the project, the node set is automatically placed in `~/Library/Application Support/Vuo/Modules/`.

 Otherwise, you need to manually move the compiled port type (`.bc`) file to one of these folders.